luciotato/plus-typescript/README.md

 # plus-typescript

 This is a fork of [TypeScript](https://www.typescriptlang.org/), including a 30 line hack to allow type annotations ***using comments*** in the code.

-If you enclose all ts-specific code inside comments, the .ts source file becomes ***directly*** executable by node and the browser without the need of a transpilation step.
+If you enclose all ts-specific code inside comments, a .js file is typed AND still executable by node/browser without the need of a transpilation step.

 Then, you can directly edit sources on Chrome Developer Tools with hot-reload and instant feedback.
 Chrome Developer Tools also allows you to map a local folder so you can save your changes using Chrome Developer Tools as a fast-and-dirty IDE.

-We wanted all of this without losing the amazing productivity TypeScript brings in, so this hack was born to allow us to ***run the sources, avoid the transpilation step but keep using TypeScript***.
+We wanted all of this without losing the amazing productivity TypeScript brings in, so this hack was born to allow us to ***type-checked .js files as if they where .ts files, with all TS-specific code & annotations included in special comments***.

 ## Examples

-TypeScript: type-checked, needs transpiling step
+example.ts: TypeScript: type-checked, needs transpiling step
 ```typescript
 export function
   ShowHelp(title:string, options:Record<string,OptDecl>):void{